LOKE/orm/doc/Section 4 -- Repository.md

 ## update

 Update a document by using its primary key.
+Returns a promise that resolves to the number of rows affected.

 ```js
 userRepository.update(user, {firstName: 'ReplacementValue'});